kristosh/kristosh.github.io/_posts/2023-06-23-Explainable-ViT.md

 ## Building the ViT model

-Of course, we will need to develop the code for the `ViT` model as well.
+Of course, we will need to implement the code for the `ViT` model as well.
 That is a bit more complicated.
 At first, we will illustrate the whole code and then, we will analyze it step by step.
 The code looks as follows:

 ```python
 # 1. Create a ViT class that inherits from nn.Module